When you purchase a universal life insurance policy, you are making a long-term investment in your future.

 Can you sell Universal Life insurance policy for cash?

 Universal life insurance policies are designed to provide lifetime coverage, and they can be sold for cash if the policyholder no longer needs the coverage.
-When you sell a universal life policy, the buyer will take over the payments on the policy, and the seller will receive a large, lump-sum cash portion of the policy in return.
+When you sell universal life insurance policy, the buyer will take over the payments on the policy, and the seller will receive a large, lump-sum cash portion of the policy in return.

 This can be a good option for policyholders who need money quickly or want to free up money currently being used to pay for premiums.

 However, there are some things to consider before selling universal life insurance policy.

 First, you should ensure you are getting a fair price for the policy.

 Secondly, you should be aware that once you sell a universal life policy, you will no longer have coverage under that policy.
 If something happens and you need to use the policy for coverage, you will not be able to do so.